ashejaz/pandas-challenge/README.md

 All relevant files are located in the 'PyCitySchools' folder.

-The .csv files used are located in the 'Resources' folder.
+The 'Resources' folder contains .csv data used.
-The school data is contained in the 'schools_complete.csv' file.
+- The school data is contained in the 'schools_complete.csv' file.
-The student data is contained in the 'students_complete.csv' file.
+- The student data is contained in the 'students_complete.csv' file.

-The 'Analysis' folder contains the jupyter notebook script and results in the file titled 'PyCitySchools_main.ipynb'.
+The 'Analysis' folder contains the code and results.
+- The jupyter notebook script and results are located in the file titled 'PyCitySchools_main.ipynb'.
-A report summarising results and conclusions is also located here, titled 'PyCitySchools Summary Report.docx'.
+- A report summarising results and conclusions is titled 'PyCitySchools Summary Report.docx'.

+# references

+This mock data was generated for edX Boot Camps LLC using Mockaroo LLC.